Wijnaldum rescues PSG after Lens leave Messi in a daze

 Brazilian international Gerson opened the scoring in the first half for Marseille with his second goal in as many games after playing a one-two with Dimitri Payet.

-However, Brest drew level early in the second half as Romain Faivre scored a penalty after a handball by Boubacar Kamara.
+However, Brest levelled early in the second half as Romain Faivre scored a penalty after a Boubacar Kamara handball.

 Franck Honorat then crashed a superb winner in off the underside of the crossbar as the Brittany side made it six successive league wins, the best run in their history in the top flight lifting them to sixth.